See how a Royal Bank of Scotland overdraft could help

 Overdrafts are a way of borrowing money and you're responsible for repayments if you decide to use one.
 If you're unable to repay what is owed, you could harm your credit score.
 Most lenders use this to assess whether they'll lend to you.

-If you have a Graduate account with an arranged overdraft limit of £2,000 following the first year after graduation and you use all of this, you will be charged arranged overdraft interest at 39.49% EAR on £1,000 of the £2,000 limit.
+If you have a Graduate account with an arranged overdraft limit of *£3,250 following the first year after graduation and you use all of this, you will be charged arranged overdraft interest at 39.49% EAR on £2,250 of the £3,250 limit.
+Following the second year after graduation you’ll be charged interest at 39.49% on £1250 of the £3,250.

 A good way to compare the costs of borrowing products is by using the APR, which shows the cost of borrowing over a year.